October 2025 No Kings protests: Virginia

-In Virginia, protests were planned in Arlington, Abingdon, Chesapeake, Galax, Gate City, Virginia Beach, and Norfolk.
-Gov. Glenn Youngkin mobilized the Virginia National Guard in advance.
+In Virginia, protests were planned in Arlington, Abingdon, Chesapeake, Galax, Gate City, Norfolk, Virginia Beach, and Williamsburg.
+20,000 people attended protests in Richmond.
+Governor Glenn Youngkin mobilized the Virginia National Guard in advance.

 Washington

-In Washington, events were planned in Everett, Gig Harbor, Lakewood, Olympia, Point Defiance in Tacoma, Puyallup, Kennewick and Bellingham Additional protests in King County, the most populous county in the state, were planned for the cities Federal Way, Auburn, Enumclaw, Maple Valley, Milton, Covington, Des Moines, Mercer Island, Bothell, Shoreline, Lake Forest Park, Edmonds, Kirkland, Redmond, Issaquah, Tukwila and Renton on the Eastside, and the census-designated place Vashon.
+In Washington, events were planned in Everett, Gig Harbor, Lakewood, Olympia, Point Defiance in Tacoma, Puyallup, Kennewick and Bellingham.
+Additional protests in King County, the most populous county in the state, were planned for the cities Federal Way, Auburn, Enumclaw, Maple Valley, Milton, Covington, Des Moines, Mercer Island, Bothell, Shoreline, Lake Forest Park, Edmonds, Kirkland, Redmond, Issaquah, Tukwila and Renton on the Eastside, and the census-designated place Vashon.
 Rallies were planned to be held in at least six locations in Seattle.

 Organizers estimated that over 182,000 people protested across Washington at 118 protests, with the largest protests in Seattle, Spokane, Bellingham, Olympia, Issaquah, Tacoma, Redmond, and Everett.
 The Downtown Seattle march was more than a mile long, and organizers estimated 90,000 people attended.
 Thousands of people participated in Spokane.
 Thousands gathered in Bellingham in the rain, thousands protested in Olympia, the state capitol, and over 4,000 protested in Everett.